 - Gated Community Discount - Pay less if you live in a gated community.

-- Bundling Discount - If you bundle home insurance with a pet insurance policy, you pay less.
+- Bundling Discount - You pay less if you bundle home insurance with a pet insurance policy.

 Lemonade Homeowners Insurance Pros & Cons